 Get Your Flu Shot!

 Vaccination is the best way to protect yourself from the flu.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age or older should get vaccinated against the flu.
-(U.S. Department of Health and Human Services)
+For information on the flu, visit

 What is seasonal flu?
 Seasonal flu is a contagious respiratory illness caused by flu viruses.
 Approximately 5-20% of U.S. residents get the flu each year.
 In the United States, flu season occurs in the fall and winter.
 Seasonal flu activity usually peaks in January or February, but it can occur as early as October and as late as May.